 How Zotero Support Works

 We know people use Zotero for critical, time-sensitive projects, and we work hard to provide fast, expert help, no matter the time of day or day of the week.
-Support for Zotero works a bit differently than you might expect, and we're incredibly proud of it — we think we're able to provide a support experience that surpasses what you'll get for nearly any other piece of software.
+Support for Zotero works a bit differently than you might be used to, and we're incredibly proud of it — we think we're able to provide a support experience that surpasses what you'll get for nearly any other piece of software.
 It's one of the best reasons to rely on Zotero for your research.

-All Zotero support is provided through the Zotero Forums.
+All Zotero support is provided in public through the Zotero Forums.
 Unlike with many other software forums, where users are often left to fend for themselves, Zotero developers read every forum thread, and you'll frequently find yourself talking within hours or minutes with the person who wrote the specific part of the software you have a question about.
-There's no wasting time explaining your problem to a Twitter bot or a customer support representative following a script.
+There's no wasting time explaining your problem to a chatbot or a customer support representative following a script.
 You'll never need to escalate your report to a faceless engineering department, or wait for the right person to provide follow-up questions to pass back to you.
-The Zotero team is made up of conscientious people who take pride in their work and care deeply about people's experiences using the tools they build, and they'll work one-on-one with you to resolve your issue.
+The Zotero team is made up of conscientious people who care deeply about people's experiences using the tools they build, and they'll work one-on-one with you to resolve your issue.